casslamaison/lastcancunhotel/README.md

-# lastcancunhotel

-Requirements
+## Requirements
-Docker to run mongodb
+- Docker
-Java Home path set
+- Java Runtime Enviroment
+- Maven

-Deploy instructions
+## Deploy instructions
+- Run the ```docker-compose up``` command in order to start the MongoDB Server
+- Run the ```mvn clean install``` command to start up the application

-Hotel API
+# Hotel API

-# Room Availability
+## Room Availability
 ### Should return all available rooms to book, given the input parameters
+Parameters
+- checkIn - Must be a date in the future using the given format, cannot be a date more than 30 days in advance
+- checkIn - Must be a date in the future using the given format, cannot be greater than 3 days comparing to the checkIn parameter
 Request
 GET
 path.to/v1/rooms/available?checkIn=**{yyyy-MM-dd}**&checkOut=**{yyyy-MM-dd}**